 Hand Hygiene Practices Vary Across Different Professions

-I thought it would be interesting to get it broken down even further.
-Naturally we found the type of work was reflected in the amount of times people washed their hands during any given day.
-75% of construction workers; 63% of office workers and 57% of customer services personnel wash their hands less than 3 times per day!
-93% of medical employees and 87% of food service employees showed a much higher level of awareness, washing their hands anything up to 10 times per day.
+An analysis of the survey data reveals that hand hygiene practices differ based on the type of work.
+For instance, a mere 75% of construction workers, 63% of office workers, and 57% of customer service personnel wash their hands less than three times a day.
+However, a commendable 93% of medical employees and 87% of food service employees exhibit higher awareness, washing their hands up to 10 times daily.

-The Department of Health recognises the benefits of hand washing in the prevention of the spread of germs and the control of disease, and it regularly promotes the basic departmental guidelines on health.
-We should add to this effort in our workplaces.
+he Department of Health recognises the vital role of hand washing in preventing the spread of germs and controlling diseases.
+It regularly promotes basic guidelines on health, which should be reinforced in workplaces to promote a healthier environment.